 Server-hosted applications and desktop users might use more sessions than their configured session limits, if the resources are in different zones.

-Unlike Local Host Cache, service continuity can launch applications and desktops from registered VDAs in different zones, as long as the resource is published in more than one zone.
+Unlike Local Host Cache, service continuity can launch apps and desktops from registered VDAs in different zones, providing the resource is published in more than one zone.
 Citrix Workspace app might take longer to find a healthy zone as it cycles sequentially through all the zones in the Workspace connection lease.

 Monitoring and troubleshooting